 Light sleeper that I am, I felt Bragi gently nudging the side of a lock a few times during the night.
-Ah, I supposed drowsily, with all these locks we must be in the Main-Danube Canal.
-But my pre-cruise fears of nighttime noise and bright lights were for naught; I had no problem returning to dreamland.
+Ah, I supposed drowsily, with all these locks, we must be in the Main-Danube Canal.
+Thankfully, my pre-cruise fears of nighttime noise and bright lights were needless; I had no problem returning to dreamland.

 I awoke to my alarm, and although I was happy with our morning balcony view I felt just the tiniest bit sad to see this day arrive.
 You see, today is the official halfway point on our cruise, which means that one week from now we will be disembarking in Amsterdam.

 Heaving a sigh of resignation, I went off to seek solace in breakfast and a fresh cup of coffee.

 Bragi's lock schedule meant we wouldn’t get into Nuremberg until after lunch.
 To fill the time we were offered a choice of an 8:30 excursion into Nuremberg for a few hours of shopping (return shuttle at 11:15) or a presentation on Bavaria by a guest lecturer.
 Not being fond of souvenir shopping Dan and I stayed on board.
 He carried coffee and camera to our balcony while I went off to attend the professor's lecture.
 It was quite interesting to learn more about what makes Bavaria and Bavarians so unique.

 This afternoon’s foray into Nuremberg offered options as well.

 - Free tour of Nuremberg’s medieval city center

 - Optional World War II tour (extra cost)